raffazizzi/salve/README.md

 and the parser function is performed by a parser object that ``saxes`` creates, customized to call salve's ``Walker.fireEvent()``.

-Salve has a sister library named [salve-dom](https://github.com/mangalam-research/salve-dom) which uses the parsing facilities available in a browser to provide the tokenizer, well-formedness and parser components described above.
+The original Salve has a sister library named [salve-dom](https://github.com/mangalam-research/salve-dom) which uses the parsing facilities available in a browser to provide the tokenizer, well-formedness and parser components described above. **NB this salve-dom may not work with this fork of salve.**

 NOTE: If you are looking at the source tree of salve as cloned from GitHub, know that executables cannot be executed from ``bin``.
 They can be executed after a